Hair changes rarely occur in isolation

 • The rapid cell division that occurs during anagen increases both mitochondrial activity and metabolic demand.

-As a byproduct of this activity, reactive oxygen species (ROS) are generated.
+Reactive oxygen species (ROS) are a normal by-product of cellular growth.
 While ROS play a role in normal cellular signaling, excessive oxidative stress or insufficient antioxidant defenses can disrupt cellular balance and affect follicular function.

 When oxidative stress accumulates or mitochondrial function becomes impaired, follicular cells may have a harder time meeting energy demands, contributing to changes in the local environment and hair cycling over time.